-Founded more than four decades ago by two teachers, Walden shares in your commitment to education.
-Over the years, we have greatly expanded our degree programs in education—both in number and effectiveness.
+Founded in 1970 by two educators, Walden shares in your commitment to education.
+Over our 50 years, we have greatly expanded our degree programs in education—both in number and effectiveness.
 Learn more about the history of Walden and our 50th anniversary celebration.

 Walden University is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 NCATE accreditation is a nationally recognized standard of excellence in the education profession and indicates that a university has met the following rigorous standards set by the profession and members of the public.
 Learn more

 Programs are developed following the guidelines of specialized professional associations.
 This means that students get the benefit of a program that supports high-quality education programs that lay the foundation for school readiness, academic success, and adult achievement.